Harshal-Khairnar01/notes-app/README.md

 - Create and manage notes with title and content
 - Responsive design with sidebar navigation
-- Pin important notes
+- Pin important notes with visual indicators
-- Archive notes for better organization
+- Archive system with toggle functionality
-- Move notes to bin (trash)
+  - Move notes to/from archive
+  - Visual indication for archived notes
+  - Separate archive view
 - Categories: Home, Archive, Important, and Bin
 - Fully responsive UI with mobile support
+- Smart note organization (Pinned and Other Notes)

 ## Tech Stack